Aleborg/homeassistant-aleborg-frontend/settings.md

 This is where the global settings such as global variables, translations, excluded entities etc. are configured To all parts new items can be added.

-:warning: After making changes in settings.yaml you'll need to restart HomeAssistant
+:warning: <sub>After making changes in settings.yaml you'll need to restart HomeAssistant</sub>

 ### Theme and path